Stock market seasonality definitely exists, but can you use it day trade?

 But then the 3rd quarter profit warnings started to come in – and that’s the primary driver of this particular seasonal trade.
 In addition we had some big disappointments overseas: Tesco in the UK and Sony in Japan.
 This led to a 10% sell-off in the Emini over the next 3 weeks.
 Beautifully timed.

 Keep track of the seasonal trades with this calendar

-If you use Google Calendar, just hit the “+” button (bottom right on the calendar below) and it will import this public Emini trading calendar into your personal Google Calendar.
+If you use Google Calendar, just hit the “+” button (bottom right on the calendar below) and it will import this Emini trading calendar into your personal Google Calendar.

 The calendar can also be imported into other calendar applications using these links: iCal format and HTML format.
 The calendar also includes important Emini trading dates, like contract rollovers and trading holidays.